CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#path_readlink" name="path_readlink"></a>`__wasi_path_readlink()`

-Reads the contents of a symbolic link.
+Read the contents of a symbolic link.

+Note: This is similar to `readlinkat` in POSIX.

 Inputs:

 - <a href="#path_readlink.fd" name="path_readlink.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The working directory at which the resolution of the path of the symbolic starts.
+    The working directory at which the resolution of the path starts.

 - <a href="#path_readlink.path" name="path_readlink.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_readlink.path_len" name="path_readlink.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path of the symbolic link whose contents should be read.
+    The path of the symbolic link from which to read.

 - <a href="#path_readlink.buf" name="path_readlink.buf"></a><code>char \*<strong>buf</strong></code> and <a href="#path_readlink.buf_len" name="path_readlink.buf_len"></a><code>size\_t <strong>buf\_len</strong></code>

-    The buffer where the contents of the symbolic link should be stored.
+    The buffer to which to write the contents of the symbolic link.

 Outputs: